How to be happy

 Self help is a growing industry and it’s no wonder; many of its clients never end up happy and fulfilled because they sabotage their efforts and motivation with self rejection.
 Or they reach their goals only to find they haven’t really dealt with the self rejecting mind that is causing the unhappiness.
 A successful promotion, plastic surgery or a lottery win doesn’t change the mental self rejection dynamic.
 Studies have shown that these external things don’t affect a person’s happiness beyond a short time.
 More than one Hollywood star has reached their goals only to turn to drugs and alcohol to deaden the emotional pain caused by their beliefs about themselves.
 If striving for goals and improvement leaves us feeling unfulfilled and unhappy then what is the answer?

 At some point awareness that you are unhappy tells you that something needs to change.
 After society is done selling you all its cures you are finally left to turn inward and be aware of what really creates unhappiness.
 It is by believing the critical voice in our head that expressing judgments and rejection that creates unhappiness.

-The key to happiness and fulfillment in life doesn’t come by achieving but rather is a result of how we express ourselves.
+Tip: When asking yourself “how to be happy” you must understand the key to happiness and fulfillment in life doesn’t come by achieving but rather is a result of how we express ourselves.
 When you express love and acceptance you are happy.
 When you express rejection and judgment you will be unhappy.

 Self Acceptance is the way out of self-rejection